By Rachel Tiemeyer

 I don’t know about you, but the people I tend to like to work with and be around the most are those who think about themselves the least.
 As a Christian, “loving our neighbor” is an especially high value for our family, so I want to be intentional about serving others this summer.

-It may not be possible to do an organized service project this summer during the pandemic, but there are lots of ways we can get creative to serve others.
+There are lots of ways we can get creative to serve others.
 A service project can be as simple as thinking about people in your neighborhood, school, or community whom you could help or encourage.

 Here are just a few ideas, but I’m sure you and your kids can come up with a whole list of your own: